openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

 Run the analysis
 """"""""""""""""

-Once your parameters are all set, you can launch the analysis.
+Once your parameters are set, you can launch the analysis.
 The blue rectangle will display information about the computation.
 Upon completion, it will turn green and display the computation log.

 .. thumbnail:: https://raw.githubusercontent.com/12rambau/gwb/master/doc/img/mspa_results.png
     :title: Information logs